 After thorough release of the Gluteus Medius muscle (this can take 5-15 massage sessions), it can be beneficial to strengthen Gluteus Medius to prevent falling into pain in the future.
 In addition, Gluteus Medius strengthening exercises are very functional and have great carryover to physical sports.
 It is important to release Gluteus Medius first, because strengthening will not eliminate the painful constant muscle tension.

-Check out the article at the link below from some great Gluteus Medius strengthening exercises!
+Check out the articles at the links below from some great Gluteus Medius strengthening exercises!

 Davies, Clair, and Amber Davies.
 The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 3rd ed., New Harbinger Publications, Inc., 2013.